 What does being there for your children mean to you?

 How do you currently do this as a parent now?
 What new things can you do to be there for your children?

 Play detective, what signals are your children sending you?
 Whose behaviour and language are they reflecting?

 Parenting is a obviously a huge topic, but simply ‘being there’ for your children goes a long way to being a great mum or a great dad.

 Liked the Article?
-Share it on your favourite social media channel using the buttons below.
+Share it on your favourite social media channel.